 Construction crews at the King and Beauregard intersection have continued their work digging out the foundation for the West Alex development – what will be a mixed-use space of retail, office, and residential buildings.
 AHDC will begin construction on a 74-unit affordable housing property within the development this year, ensuring that the area maintains long-term affordable options as the city grows.

 Future residents of this AHDC property, currently called The Gateway, will enjoy amenities including a 1,500 square foot community room, 6,500 square foot outdoor terrace, a children’s play area, and grilling station.
 Underground parking and bike storage will be available to residents, and a TransitScreen display in the lobby will assist those commuting via public transportation.
-Gateway residents will also have the option to access additional amenities within the larger West Alex development, such as a fitness room and swimming pool.
+Gateway residents will also have the option to access additional amenities within the larger West Alex development, such as a fitness room.

 The Gateway will serve households making under 60% of the Area Median Income (AMI, learn more here).
 The property has a mix of studio, one, two, and three bedroom units, serving a wide variety of individuals and families.